 Finding beautiful places to get married in Central Florida is never the challenge, but narrowing down your options might be.
-We’ve rounded up some of our favorite places for Orlando weddings and organized by the type of venue.
+We’ve rounded up some of our favorite places for Orlando weddings, including Venue 1902 at Preservation Hall, and organized by the type of venue.

 - Downtown Orlando wedding venues